heyitsgautham/DAA_Module_23/EX 5C Kadane's  Algorithm.md

-Developed by: HIRUTHIK SUDHAKAR
+Developed by: GAUTHAM KRISHNA S
-Register Number:  212223240054
+Register Number:  212223240036
 def maxSubArraySum(a,size):
     #####################  Add your Code here #############
     max_till_now = a[0]